 The spoken scholarship of Kensur Yeshey Tupden Does a Bodhisattva's initial direct cognition of emptiness differ from subsequent ones?
 Can one "improve" a nondualistic understanding of the unconditioned and, if so, what role might subtle states of concentration play in the process?
 In material collected by Anne Klein over a seven year period, Kensur Yeshey Tupden addresses these and other crucial issues of Buddhist soteriology to provide one of the richest presentations of Tibetan oral philosophy yet published in English.
 Anne Klein's introduction to his commentary surveys oral genres associated with Tibetan textual study, and the volume concludes with a translation of the text on which Kensur bases his discussion of the "Perfection of Wisdom" chapter in Tsong kha-pa's "Illumination of thought translated here by Jeffrey Hopkins and Anne Klein.

-Path to the Middle, Tubden, Hopkins, Klein, Suny Press, Paperback, 302 pages, $37.00
+Path to the Middle, Tubden, Hopkins, Ann Carolyn Klein, Suny Press, Paperback, 302 pages, $37.00

 Anne C. Klein is Associate Professor in the Department of Religious Studies, Rice University.
 Her books include Knowledge and Liberation and Knowing Naming and Negation, and the forthcoming Meeting the Great Bliss Queen: Buddhists, Feminists, and the Art of the Self.

-Kensur Yeshey Tupden (Ye-shes-thub-bstan, 1916-1988) was one of the most respected among the last generation of Gelukba scholars to complete their training in Tibet prior to the Chinese takeover in 1959.
+Kensur Yeshey Tupden (Ye-shes-thub-bstan, 1916-1988) was one of the most respected among the last generation of Gelugba scholars to complete their training in Tibet prior to the Chinese takeover in 1959.
 Kensur came into exile in India in the early 1960s, and during his ten years as abbot he oversaw the reestablishment of Loseling College, Drebung Monastery in Mundgod, India.

 Acknowledgments